 The 24 hour pass has traditionally been the most popular with tourists.

 However, recent price increases have made the 30 day pass a more viable option for those who intend to make extensive use of the system.
+Just remember that the 30 day pass is auto-renew.
+So be sure to cancel before you leave town.

 Things to Know